 Coronavirus Test and Trace Support Payments

-If you are told to self-isolate, you cannot work from home and you have lost income as a result, you may be eligible for a new £500 Test and Trace Support Payment.
+If you are told to self-isolate, or your child has been told to self isolate and you have to care for them, you cannot work from home and you have lost income as a result, you may be eligible for a £500 Test and Trace Support Payment.

-The government has set up a test and trace support payment scheme of £500 (GOV.UK) to support eligible low paid workers whose earnings are affected by staying at home and isolating for 14 days.
-If you have started to self-isolate anytime from 28 September you can apply for help now.
+You may be eligible for the NHS test and trace support payment scheme of £500 (GOV.UK) to support eligible low paid workers whose earnings are affected by staying at home and isolating for 10 days.
+If you are not eligible for that you may be eligible for a discretionary payment of £500.
+If you have started to self-isolate you can apply for help now.